Lv-365python/wayToHome/README.md

     ```

 #### Makefile
-- To use `makefile` run command in the project root folder:
+- To see all available `makefile` possibilities run command in the project root folder:
 	```
-	makefile help
+	make help
 	```

 #### Frontend